 The basic concept is to set aside cash now for future needs.
 The problem with this is that future needs are unknown as to timing and cost.
 To Illustrate, assume a 300 unit complex costs $15 million to construct.
 The engineer states the entire structure will last 40 years before requiring replacement.
-In today’s dollars owners would not want to set aside 1/40th of the total each year to have adequate funds available to replace the dilapidated structure 40 years later.
-So the owner’s would need to set aside $375,000 per year to have the necessary funds in reserve.
+In today’s dollars, owners would not want to set aside 1/40th of the total each year to have adequate funds available to replace the dilapidated structure 40 years later.
+Therefore the owner’s would need to set aside $375,000 per year to have the necessary funds in reserve.

 In reality, this is excessive as the structure will last much longer than 40 years.
 The real value for any housing rental unit is making sure the unit is well maintained in somewhat modern condition.
 This includes keeping the inside up to date and clean.
 Various parts of the unit wear out at different rates.
-So management must understand these cycles.
+Management must understand these cycles.
 Here are some basic cycles associated with the various parts of a rental unit and the facility:

 The higher cost components such as structure and exterior materials have longer life cycles than interior components.
 The interior items such as flooring and appliances are abused by the occupants including pets; therefore their cycles are more frequent.
 The overall effect is a lower set aside amount per year.